wickworks/witchdice/public/owlbear_ext/store.md

 - Broadcast the text of systems and weapons
 - See the HP, heat, and statuses of all other PCs in the squad

+## Clocks

+Create synced segment clocks (4, 6, 8, 10) that anyone in the room can edit, rename, or delete.

 ## Options

 To open the options menu, click the gear icon in the extension's toolbar.